Anchorage to Denali National Park Driving Map

 Who can say no to a cool waterfall only a half-hour’s drive from town?
 One of the most popular “first hikes” for families with small children, the one-mile trail to Thunderbird Falls traverses a handsome birch forest along the Eklutna River canyon to reach a deck with views of a 200-foot waterfall.
 During winter, the falls can freeze, forming fabulous columns of blue ice.

-Dating back to 1650, the park is the area’s oldest continuously inhabited Athabaskan Indian settlement.
-Russian Orthodox missionaries came here in the early 1800s, and you can still see St. Nicholas Church, the oldest standing building in greater Anchorage.
-Snap some pictures of the colorful Spirit Houses build over the graves of the deceased‑a custom that came from the melding of the cultures.
-Up for a walk?
-It’ll pay off with a glacier… ...more
+Dating back to 1650, the park is the area’s oldest continuously inhabited Athabaskan settlement.
+View the colorful Spirit Houses built over the graves of the deceased, along with an Orthodox Christian Cross — a custom that came from the melding of the cultures.

 Transport yourself to the Alaska of the past in this museum and historic town site.
 Check out mining digs as you travel down stairs painted like an old mine shaft.
 Then learn about the hard-rock gold mining in Hatcher Pass during the 1930s.
 View artifacts from Athabascans, learn about dog mushing, and walk through a historic dentist’s office.
 The main museum building, once a community center for basketball games and church services, now tells… ...more